AcademicAssembly/AAOAI/data_schema.md

         - Mode independent of extraction would give more liberty for search Engine.

 ###Custom Schema
 Inside a folder with community name
-    JSON:
+-JSON:
     - Name of Record
     - Extra Info(To be developed)

 ###Status: On deliberation